Black Holes and Covariance in Effective Quantum Gravity: Effective metrics

 To cover the entire homogeneous region $B\cup W$, we can introduce a new coordinate $(T,X)$ with $0<T<\pi$ to rewrite the metric \eqref{eq:metric2} as

 where $R$ and $N$, as functions of $T$, are given by

+Note that this equation implies $x = R(T) > x_0$.
+Hence the region described by the coordinate system $(t,x)$ in Eq.~\eqref{eq:metric2} with $x<x_0$ does not appear in the maximally extended spacetime.
+Consequently, the maximally extended spacetime is singularity free.

-Thanks to this coordinate, it can be verified that the transition surface $\mathcal T$ occurs at $T=\pi/2$ and is spacelike.
+With the coordinates $(T,X)$, it can be verified that the transition surface $\mathcal T$ occurs at $T=\pi/2$ and is spacelike.
 Moreover, the expansions $\theta_\pm(T)$ of the two null normals to the 2-spheres in the region $B\cup W$ can be calculated.
-As expected, $\theta_\pm(T)$ are both negative in region $B$, positive in the region $W$, and vanishing at $\mathcal T$, indicating the black-white hole transition occurring at $\mathcal T$.
-Furthermore, the Kretschmann scalar $\mathcal K$ is bounded throughout the entire spacetime and reaches its maximum value at $\mathcal T$, which can be expanded as
+As expected, $\theta_\pm(T)$ are both negative in region $B$, positive in the region $W$, and vanishing at $\mathcal T$, indicating that the black-white hole transition occurs at $\mathcal T$.
+Furthermore, the Kretschmann scalar $\mathcal K$ is bounded throughout the entire spacetime and reaches its maximum value at $\mathcal T$:

 implying that the transition surface $\mathcal T$ lies within the purely quantum region.